Menu Close

 Reduce your Overall Footprint

 One of the most disturbing parts about walking the streets of New Orleans at Mardi Gras is the amount of trash that is discarded in the streets.
 Mind-blowing!
-And while disposing of trash in the provided trash bins along the street is a step in the right direction, alot of the debris is recyclable.
-Maybe you’ll even be graced with the presence of the ‘TrashFormers‘ crew!
+And while disposing of trash in the provided trash bins along the street is a step in the right direction, a lot of the debris is recyclable.
+Maybe you’ll even be graced with the presence of the ‘TrashFormers crew!
 This team of paraders cycle around the French Quarter with carts to collect recyclables from party goers.

 Whether you exercise any of the suggestions we’ve made for an eco-friendly Mardi Gras, or decide to implement your own, know that you’ll be making a difference.
 And while Mardi Gras may not be at the top of your list, New Orleans itself should be, and we recommend experiencing at least once in your lifetime.
 From the incredible creole inspired food to the traditional New Orleans cocktails to the beautiful historic architecture, you NEED to visit New Orleans.